FlintSH/FlintSH/README.md

 # Hi, I'm FlintSH 👋

-I'm a fully self-taught programmer from Pittsburgh, PA.
+I'm a self-taught programmer from Pittsburgh, PA.
 I used to run game servers and did for over 10 years as a kid.
 I've been programming just as long.
 I love building, there's nothing more therapudic or rewarding to me.

 My current passion is AI, and I'm working at [Scale](https://scale.com) to improve its AI training platform.
 Prior to Scale, I worked on AI projects like [Avora](https://avora.one) and [Disclone](https://github.com/FlintSH/Disclone)!